Lead-time & Latest News Page

 What about emergency service?

 I can do some emergency work day or night if you are willing to pay a $500 cash emergency service call charge to see what I can do to solve your immediate crisis, but that has rarely happened.
 There is also a good chance that your problem may not be your gutters (see below).
-You could have a defective rain sewer pipe or the ground water table has risen above the floor of your basement.
+You could have a defective storm-drain pipe, or the ground water table has risen above the floor of your basement.
 Local building code does require gutters here in the NW only for the issue of long term ground erosion under foundations.
-Which is something that does not occur over the course of a couple years, but over a few decades, where serious damage could occur.
-So gutter replacement is not usually an emergency issue that can not wait several months.
+Which is something that does not occur over the course of a couple years, but over a few decades, where serious damage would occur.
+So gutter replacement is rarely an emergency issue that can not wait several months.

 Basement flooding?